 What are the critical factors in good blog design?

 But it is closely followed by typography, font sizes, and layout design.

 Readability and functionality on small mobile devices are also vital.

 It is essential to make sure that your blog post pages are beautifully designed.

 All of these elements can be changed, modified, or improved on any free blogging platform or hosted blog.

-Now let’s look at each of these points in more detail.
+Now let’s look at each of these blog design tips for authors in more detail.

 1. How do you choose a color scheme?

-One of the secrets of eye-catching design is to use a color palette.
+One of the secrets of an eye-catching design is to use a color palette.

 You are not restricted to the colors in your blog template or WordPress theme.
 You can change the color of any part of a blog.

 Your first step is to find a color scheme you like.
 Perhaps you could think about the colors you use for your book covers.
 There are many free sites, but I chose Color Hunt for my examples.

 You can choose from hundreds of different color combinations like these.

 Copy these hex codes and keep them to use when you customize the colors of your site.

 Pastel colors are very popular.
 But there is nothing wrong with using vibrant colors if they suit your blog topic.

 The example above is a four-color set.
 But you can find a lot of combinations if you do a Google search for color schemes.

 The other two colors that you will use are white background and black for your text.
 But be careful because stark black on white can be a strain on the eyes when reading on a screen.